fabstorres/fabstorres/README.md

 My latest project, **Fabs Chat** (multi-modal chatbot/chat app), is live for beta users at [fabs.chat](https://fabs.chat/).

-As of 01-12-26,
+01-15-26 Update

+ - Sign-in has been temporarily disabled due to issues outside my control.
+ - Attachment support are also disabled for now.
+ - Guest mode is now being prioritized, planned for release on 01-18-26, and will allow limited usage of Gemini models only.

+01-14-26 Update

+ - Attachment uploads are now supported, limited to 5MB per chat (more usage will be allowed in a future update).
+ - QOL updates: saving prompt inputs between sessions and editing messages now stores chat metadata (e.g., models, web search, reasoning, and attachments).

+01-12-26 Update
-Update: More model support!
-We now support DeepSeek, Grok, Kimi K2, MiniMax, OpenAI models.
+ - More model support!
+We now support DeepSeek, Grok, Kimi K2, MiniMax, and OpenAI models.

-Side notes: Attachment support and resumable streams are currently disabled.
-These features are expected to be re-enabled by 01-16-26.

 Preview: